Endocarditis

 Endocarditis is an inflammation of the inner layer of the heart, the endocardium.
 It usually involves the heart valves.
 Other structures that may be involved include the interventricular septum, the chordae tendineae, the mural endocardium, or the surfaces of intracardiac devices.
-Endocarditis is characterized by lesions, known as vegetations, which is a mass of platelets, fibrin, microcolonies of microorganisms, and scant inflammatory cells.
-In the subacute form of infective endocarditis, the vegetation may also include a center of granulomatous tissue, which may fibrose or calcify.
+Endocarditis is characterized by lesions, known as vegetations, which are masses of platelets, fibrin, microcolonies of microorganisms, and scant inflammatory cells.
+In the subacute form of infective endocarditis, a vegetation may also include a center of granulomatous tissue, which may fibrose or calcify.

 There are several ways to classify endocarditis.
 The simplest classification is based on cause: either infective or non-infective, depending on whether a microorganism is the source of the inflammation or not.
 Regardless, the diagnosis of endocarditis is based on clinical features, investigations such as an echocardiogram, and blood cultures demonstrating the presence of endocarditis-causing microorganisms.

 Signs and symptoms include fever, chills, sweating, malaise, weakness, anorexia, weight loss, splenomegaly, flu-like feeling, cardiac murmur, heart failure, petechia (red spots on the skin), Osler's nodes (subcutaneous nodules found on hands and feet), Janeway lesions (nodular lesions on palms and soles), and Roth's spots (retinal hemorrhages).

 Infective endocarditis

 Infective endocarditis is an infection of the inner surface of the heart, usually the valves.
 Symptoms may include fever, small areas of bleeding into the skin, heart murmur, feeling tired, and low red blood cells.
 Complications may include valvular insufficiency, heart failure, stroke, and kidney failure.

 The cause is typically a bacterial infection and less commonly a fungal infection.
 Risk factors include valvular heart disease including rheumatic disease, congenital heart disease, artificial valves, hemodialysis, intravenous drug use, and electronic pacemakers.
-The bacterial most commonly involved are streptococci or staphylococci.
+The bacteria most commonly involved are streptococci or staphylococci.

 The diagnosis of infective endocarditis relies on the Duke criteria, which were originally described in 1994 and modified in 2000.
 Clinical features and microbiological examinations are the first steps to diagnose an infective endocarditis.
 The imaging is also crucial.
 Echocardiography is the cornerstone of imaging modality in the diagnosis of infective endocarditis.
 Alternative imaging modalities as computer tomography, magnetic resonance imaging, and positron emission tomography/computer tomography (PET/CT) with 2-[18F]fluorodeoxyglucose (FDG) are playing an increasing role in the diagnosis and management of infective endocarditis.

-The usefulness of antibiotics following dental procedures for prevention is unclear.
-Some recommend them in those at high risk.
+The usefulness of antibiotics following dental procedures has changed over time.
+Prevention is recommended in patients at high risk.
 Treatment is generally with intravenous antibiotics.
 The choice of antibiotics is based on the blood cultures.
 Occasionally heart surgery is required.
+Populations at high risk of infective endocarditis include patients with previous infective endocarditis, patients with surgical or transcatheter prosthetic valves or post-cardiac valve repair, and patients with untreated CHD and surgically corrected congenital heart disease.

 The number of people affected is about 5 per 100,000 per year.
 Rates, however, vary between regions of the world.
 Males are affected more often than females.
 The risk of death among those infected is about 25%.
 Without treatment it is almost universally fatal.